tonycota/K9_Classification/README.md

 * Binary Classification Models were used to predict the longevity.
   * Neural Network Model
   * Random Forest Model
-  * Simple Vector Machine (SVM)
+  * Simple Vector Machine (SVM) Model
-* Image Classification / Convolutional Neural Network (CNN) Model to identify the dog breed.
+* Image Classification to identify the dog breed.
+  * Convolutional Neural Network (CNN) Model
     * Pretrained Models used:
       * VGG19
       * Xception
       * Efficient Net B7
       * Inception Res Net V2
       * Mobile Net

 ### Convolutional Neural Network Model / Image Classification
 The objective of this part of the repository is to generate a CNN model to train on a image dataset of dogs to predict which specific breed it is given.
 Secondly,